 Categories

 Constraint Edges – Example3

-When you triangulate just the vertices of a polygon, it is not guaranteed that its edges are edges of the resulting Delaunay triagulation.
-But you can enforce edges in a triangulation as demonstrated in the below example where constraint edges are inserted into a 2D triangulation.
-Similarly you can insert breaklines into 2.5D triangle meshes,…Continue readingConstraint Edges – Example3
+When you perform a triangulation using only the vertices of a polygon, there’s no guarantee that the resulting Delaunay triangulation will contain the original polygon’s edges.
+However, don’t worry; you can enforce edges in a triangulation.
+In the example below, we demonstrate the insertion of constraint edges into a 2D triangulation.
+Similarly, you can insert…Continue readingConstraint Edges – Example3

+Categories